lukas-holzner/htping/docs/pre-commit.md

 4. **Update regularly**: Run `precommit-update` occasionally
 5. **Don't skip hooks**: Only use `--no-verify` in true emergencies

 Pre-commit hooks are your first line of defense for code quality.
-They save time, prevent errors, and ensure consistency across the entire htping project.
+They save time, prevent errors, and ensure consistency across the entire hping project.